As seen in

 A lane physically separated from other vehicles by cars or bollards

 To visualise the datasets, a dashboard was created using Dash by Plotly.
-This web app can be viewed here.
 The interface allows visualisation of different views of collisions and routes throughout time.

 These visualisations helped to give a good overview of the data we had.
 To delve deeper into understanding some of the patterns, we used data analysis techniques in Python using Jupyter Notebooks.